Overview of M1 Finance and Interactive Brokers

 Desktop Software

-- Graphs with many tools (including right-click trading)
+- Charts with many tools (including right-click trading)

-Since M1 Finance has no stress on frequent trading, it doesn’t have a desktop platform.
+Since M1 Finance is built for buy-and-hold investing, it doesn’t have a desktop platform.

 Winner: Interactive Brokers